yashrb24/popl-project/README.md

   - It primarily uses standard C libraries and KLEE for symbolic execution.
 The test function is developed for this specific purpose.

 - **Client-Server or Local/Remote Testing:**
   - It doesn't involve client-server architecture.
-Testing is done within the C file, and KLEE operates locally.
+KLEE and Kani both operate locally.

 - **Database Involvement:**
   - No database is involved in this specific implementation.